sgaul/reviewversion/index.md

 ---
 ## Low population growth

-Low population growth overall; losing population in center city, slow growth outside, most rapid in outer suburbs.
-Region struggles to attract new residents.
+Low population growth overall and suburbanization rather than urbanization.
+Most live in the urban periphery now - but growth has flattened and poverty has doubled in these towns since the 1970s.
+Most growth  projected in affluent outer suburbs

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

 ---
 ## Suburbanization of poverty

-New poverty occurring in suburbs, new challenges towns can't ignore.
+New poverty occurring in suburbs leading to new challenges towns can't ignore.
+Hartford poverty rate at 38 percent now, among highest nationally.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)